smatoos/docs.denations.com/docs/guide/play-to-earn/Tax Farming.md

 #### Register Nation Ownerships to Qualify

-You need to register your Nation Ownerships to qualify to receive Founder Tax .
-[Register Ownerships>](https://denations.typeform.com/to/oksODtaP)Users who already registered their Nation Ownerships, do not need to register twice.
+You need to register your Nation Ownerships to qualify to receive Founder Tax.

 #### Tax Reward Date